 Storage: Modify or delete the contents of your USB storage

 Glympse uses Android maps, which uses external/USB storage for caching downloaded map information.

 Your messages : Read your text messages (SMS or MMS), receive text messages (SMS),send SMS messages

 The permissions for receiving and reading text messages allow Glympse to determine when you have received a Glympse invite from a friend via an SMS text message, and prompt you to view your friend's location.

 When you send a Glympse to someone, you can choose to send via an SMS text message, send via an email, post to Facebook, post to Twitter, copy to your clipboard, or send to another application on your phone.
 This send SMS messages permission is only needed if you choose to send an invite to a friend using an SMS text message.
 Note: If you prefer to use a Google Voice number to send SMS messages, you can use the “share via” button in the “Send a Glympse” page and choose a different program to send the Glympse invite.

 System tools: Install shortcuts

 Glympse allows you to save a favorite Glympse to your desktop for quick access.
 This permission is needed if you choose to use this feature.

-This permission provides more detailed location information so that Glympse can pick the best possible location source for your current situation.
+This location provider permission provides more detailed location information so that Glympse can pick the best possible location source for your current situation.